kbparagua/paloma/README.md

+# This Project is No Longer Maintained
+## If you want to take over this project please email me at kb.paragua@gmail.com.
+Thanks everyone!

 **Important**
 - `master` branch contains the bleeding edge development code.
 - check `branches` or `tags` for the latest stable release or specific versions.